It’s time to check VCF environment and do some post checks. Here is the SDDC manager after the deployment,

 It’s a generic “Cluster” definition in IT world.
 Each cluster has a Quorum.
 And NSX Cluster too requires a quorum.
 Which means, 2 of its 3 members should be up at a given time for NSX env to function / operate properly.

+So, 1 NSX Manager is single point of failure.
 2 NSX Managers cannot full fill the cluster quorum definition / requirement since generic definition always refers to additional witness node in 2 node cluster configuration.
+3 NSX Manager is perfect number to form a cluster.

 Hence, 3 NSX Managers, Place them on 3 different physical ESXi nodes and configure anti-affinity to avoid two managers being on single esxi node.